Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Radeon HD 7850 should be a bit faster than the GeForce 9800 GX2 in general. (explain)
+Memory BandwidthAs far as performance goes, the Radeon HD 7850 should theoretically be a little bit superior to the GeForce 9800 GX2 overall. (explain)

-Texel RateThe GeForce 9800 GX2 should be much (more or less 40%) faster with regards to texture filtering than the Radeon HD 7850. (explain)
+Texel RateThe GeForce 9800 GX2 will be a lot (more or less 40%) more effective at anisotropic filtering than the Radeon HD 7850. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 7850 is the winner, by far. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon HD 7850 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison